 With that said, I DO NOT suggest using Stevia or Xylitol in this recipe and any other keto recipe.

 Stevia sweeteners are usually too sweet to use - and contain sugars as fillers - and xylitol actually has ½ the carbs of normal sugar.
-So, don't use these.
+So, don't use these to make this sugar free chocolate cake.

 HOW TO MAKE KETO YOGURT CAKE